wbamberg/idl-reference/docs/nsIContentSecurityPolicy.md

 NOTE: Calls to this may trigger violation reports when queried, so this
 value should not be cached.

-@param docShell
-   containing the protected resource
-@return
-   true if the frame's ancestors are all allowed by policy (except for
-   report-only policies, which will send reports and then return true
-   here when violated).

 #### Parameters ####